Master Inland Waters

 The applicant must have at least, either:

-• 120 days of qualifying sea service on vessels ≥7.5 m long while working in a deck, or deck and engineering, capacity on board, of which:
+At least 60 days qualifying sea service on a commercial vessel ≥7.5 m long working in a deck capacity

-Further Master Inland Waters Certificate of Competency and Sea Service information can be found on the Australian Maritime Safety Authority’s (AMSA) website at https://www.amsa.gov.au/qualifications-training/domestic-qualifications/master-inland-waters and in the National Standards for Commercial Vessels Part D Crew Competencies at https://www.amsa.gov.au/about/regulations-and-standards-vessels/national-standard-commercial-vessels.
+Further AMSA Master Inland Waters Certificate of Competency and Sea Service information can be found on the Australian Maritime Safety Authority’s (AMSA) website at https://www.amsa.gov.au/qualifications-training/domestic-qualifications/master-inland-waters-near-coastal and in the AMSA Marine Order 505.

 error: Content is protected !!